Flolight/CloudGuruChallenge-Your-resume-in-Azure/README.md

 I already worked on the Cloud Resume challenge before.
 The goal was to host my resume on AWS.

 I have a decent knowledge of AWS and passed the AZ-900 but I'm not working on a daily basis with Azure.
 This challenge is a way to get some experience with it.

+### Azure function

+* Create an Azure account
+* Install VSCode extension and Core tools (v3) (run `func`in terminal to check the installation)
+* Configure a new HTTPTrigger (with Python for me)
+* Create CosmosDB account from portal (serverless mode)
+* Create a Cosmos container
+* Create a document with a counter property